CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A1 Network Security Policy [IT Director, Information Security Officer (ISB)]

-Based on the institution's general security policy, a specific security policy for the network MUST be established, which comprehensibly describes requirements and requirements for how networks are designed and constructed.
+Based on the institution's general security policy, a specific security policy for the network MUST be established, which comprehensibly describes requirements and requirements for how networks are designed and constructed securely.
 The directive MUST include:

 * in which cases the security zones are to be segmented and in which cases user groups or clients are to be logically or even physically separated,
 * which communication relationships and which network and application protocols are allowed,